rockmonkey4004/rockmonkey4004.github.io/_posts/2020-11-20-Cranberry-Sauce.md

 4. Store in an airtight container in the fridge for about 10 days.

 #### Tips
 You can use cinnamon sticks if you have them!
-Just remove before consuming and make sure it does not break apart in the sauce Another good addition is bourbon, just add a couple tablespoons when you add all the other ingredients
+Just remove before consuming and make sure it does not break apart in the sauce.
+Another good addition is bourbon, just add a couple tablespoons when you add all the other ingredients